USD$ 8,595 – USD$ 14,990

 Late afternoon we will photograph sunset amongst the Quiver trees and then return again later in the night to do astrophotography.

-This morning we rise early for sunrise at the Quiver tree forest.
-During the middle of the day we will have time to relax and/or discuss astrophotography in preparation for our second night of shooting.
+Late morning we head into the township of Keetmanshoop for lunch.
+There will some time in the afternoon to relax and/or discuss astrophotography in preparation for our second night of shooting.
 For those who bring their laptops, we can also go through post processing and review the images we took the night before.

-In the afternoon we enjoy another sunset shoot at the Quiver tree forest, and after dinner will travel a short distance to the Giant’s Playground for another night of astrophotography.
+In the afternoon we enjoy another sunset shoot at the Quiver tree forest, and after dinner will travel a short distance for another night of astrophotography.

 Day 14: KEETMANSHOOP – WINDHOEK (B/L/D)